“The team with the best players wins.”

 Never, ever, EVER hold someone back from a promotion.
 But you have to have a succession plan.
 You need to be prepared to replace your key players quickly and without disruption to your business.

-The good news is that if you’ve built a reputation that your team is the place to be, the place where people get promoted, the place where the boss is fighting for them, the place where they can find purpose and fulfillment at work, you’ll have them beating a path to your door and you’ll have your pick of the best of the best.
+The good news is that if you’ve built a reputation that your squad is the place to be, the place where people get promoted, the place where the boss is fighting for them, the place where they can find purpose and fulfillment at work, you’ll have them beating a path to your door and you’ll have your pick of the best of the best.

 Your winning team